Køge: Geography

 Køge is located at the back of Bay of Køge, demarcated by Copenhagen to the north and the Stevns Peninsula to the south, where Køge Å (Køge Creek) meets the sea.

 Apart from Køge proper, the town's urban area consists of the suburbs of Køge Nord (Ølby Lyng and Ølsemagle Lyng) to the north and Hastrup and Herfølge to the south.

 Economy

-The port is directly connected with the Scandinavian Transport Centre, a large business park on the northwestern outskirts of Køge, where – among others – the headquarters and the Danish distribution centre of the multinational, Danish-founded, discount supermarket chain Netto is located.
+The port is directly connected with the Scandinavian Transport Centre, a large business park on the northwestern outskirts of Køge, which hosts – among others – the headquarters and the Danish distribution centre of Netto, a multinational discount supermarket chain founded in Denmark.

 Culture

 Museums

 Køge Museum is located at 4 Nørregade in a preserved former merchant's house from the year 1619.
 Further down the street, at No. 29, lies KØS Museum of Art in Public Spaces.
 It is the only art museum in Denmark dedicated specifically to sketches and models for art works in the public realm.
 Among its holdings is the original model for The Little Mermaid in Copenhagen.